Game of the Week: Vote for the top high school football game on the Star Local Media gridiron

-High school football season gets underway this week, with the area’s first slate of games loaded with compelling matchups.
+High school football season continues this week, with the area's slate of games loaded with compelling matchups.

 Which one is the biggest?